serisummer/Fabflix-Movie-Database-Web-App/README.md

 - `WebContent/META-INF/context.xml` contains a DataSource, with database information stored in it.
 `WEB-INF/web.xml` registers the DataSource to name jdbc/moviedbexample, which could be referred to anywhere in the project.

-- In both `SingleStarServlet.java` and `StarsServlet.java`, a private DataSource reference dataSource is created with `@Resource` annotation.
+- In both `SingleStarServlet.java` and `MoviesServlet.java`, a private DataSource reference dataSource is created with `@Resource` annotation.
 It is a reference to the DataSource `jdbc/moviedbexample` we registered in `web.xml`

 - To use DataSource, you can create a new connection to it by `dataSource.getConnection()`, and you can use the connection as previous examples.